Climate smart farmers get tech savvy to save India's bread basket

 Scientists predict average temperatures here to increase by as much as five degrees Celsius by 2080, seriously affecting wheat crops.
 An April study by the Indian Agricultural Research Institute projects climate change may reduce India's wheat yield by between 6 to 23 percent by 2050.

 Rice will also be hit due to unpredictable rainfall.
-Indian officials say the water table has fallen between one and 13 meters in different parts of Karnal over the last two decades.
+Indian officials say the water table has fallen between one and 13 metres in different parts of Karnal over the last two decades.

-The region, which is heavily dependent on migrant labor from poorer states, is also facing shortages due to a government scheme to employ more people in construction near their homes.
+The region, which is heavily dependent on migrant labour from poorer states, is also facing shortages due to a government scheme to employ more people in construction near their homes.

 "HAPPY SEEDERS"